Heading to the mechanic to start putting it all back together.

 I may have mentioned it before, but the tearing apart really is my favorite part.
 Maybe that's why I never finish a project.
 Unfortunately (or fortunately) I am almost at the end of the road for removing things.
 With the M10 engine out it was time to clean up the engine bay as much as possible.
 The reasons are twofold.
-First I will be repainting the whole car, so I want to get it cleaned up for paint and bodywork, second, the new M20 takes up a little more space than the old engine, so I needed to make some room.
+First I will be repainting the whole car, so I want to get it cleaned up for paint and bodywork, second, the new M20 takes up a little more space than the old engine, so I needed

 The end goal is a M20 powered 2002.
 Square tail, turbo flares and fenders.
 Not a restoration by any means, but a recreation.
 I would love to someday add a turbo to the M20.

 Color is still up in the air, although I must admit lately I have been leaning towards LSB.